Medically reviewed by Drugs.com. Last updated on Jun 14, 2021.

 How should I take Vicoprofen?

-Take Vicoprofen exactly as prescribed.
-Never take Vicoprofen in larger amounts, or for longer than recommended by your doctor.
-Follow the directions on your prescription label.
+Take Vicoprofen exactly as prescribed by your doctor.
+Follow all directions on your prescription label.
+Hydrocodone can slow or stop your breathing.
+Never take this medicine in larger amounts, or for longer than prescribed.
+Use the lowest dose that is effective in treating your condition.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 If you need surgery, tell the surgeon ahead of time that you are using Vicoprofen.
 You may need to stop using the medicine for a short time.

 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
 Hydrocodone is a drug of abuse and you should be aware if anyone is using your Vicoprofen improperly or without a prescription.

 For short-term (generally less than 10 days) management of acute pain:

 1 tablet every 4 to 6 hours as needed

 Since Vicoprofen is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A hydrocodone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include vomiting, black or bloody stools, coughing up blood, confusion, muscle weakness, cold and clammy skin, slow heart rate, blue lips, noisy or shallow breathing, or fainting.